karinazad/photo_app/README.md

 # PhotoApp
-A web application built with REST API built using Flask-RESTful.
+A web application with REST API built using Flask-RESTful.
 Connected to a PostreSQL database.
+Contains an authentication server and a chat server (using web sockets).

 ## Deployed as a Heroku App
 cs396-northwestern-photoapp.herokuapp.com